lynnfaraday/aresmush.com/_root/tutorials/code/overview.md

 The Ares game server code is written in Ruby.
 Ruby is a mainstream language, so you'll find tons of tutorials, reference guides and community support sites.

-You can run quick one-off tasks straight from your MU client, but anything more advanced will require you to change the code server-side and then reload it - all while the game is running.
+You can run quick one-off tasks straight from your MU client, but anything more advanced will require you to change the code server-side and then reload it.
+You can do this while the game is running.

 Many people find Ares code more readable and easier to learn than softcode.
 The following example shows a snippet of code from the AFK command (`afk <message>`), comparing traditional MUSH softcode and Ares code.